200 - 225 Rapido x

 - Asso/Vertex and now Indian copy 2 ring pistons

 The standard piston that comes with the Race 200/225 kit is the 66/70mm 2 ring Asso item.
 This piston has been around since 1984 and well proven to be reliable for all round engines except full race engines.
 The piston has two problems, the inlet skirt has been cut 3mm shorter than standard, therefore effecting inlet port timings and can over tune the inlet port in some situations especially the in all the Rapido cylinders.
 The area around the cut outs to feed the transfer ports below the gudgeon pin has sharp triangular edges unlike a modern piston, this is a design fault going back to Innocenti.
 Long term with a large piston to bore clearance the inlet skirt cracks and falls off!
-The later Indian copy pistons have a lot of prolems with rings.
+The later Indian copy pistons have had problems with rings breaking.

 - Mahle 3 ring piston